The role of the boards is to coordinate and ensure effective safeguarding across the city.

-The Manchester Safeguarding Adults Board (MSAB) and Manchester Safeguarding Children Board (MSCB) expect all providers and commissioners of services for adults at risk and children in Manchester to adhere to this safeguarding standard.
-This represents the minimum standards expected.
+The Manchester Safeguarding Adults Board (MSAB) and Manchester Safeguarding Children Board (MSCB) expect all providers and commissioners of services for adults at risk and children in Manchester to adhere to their Safeguarding Standard.
+This Standard represents the minimum standards expected.
 The Safeguarding Standard can be found in full here.

 Quality assurance and performance improvement

 Multi-agency quality assurance and performance improvement activities are key functions of the Boards and allow us to monitor and evaluate the effectiveness of what is done by our partners individually and collectively to safeguard and promote welfare; and for us to advise on ways to improve.

 The information collected through these activities will help to inform the strategic priorities for the Boards and our business plans.
 There are strong links across other subgroups to ensure learning, development and communication issues identified are addressed effectively.

 Our quality assurance frameworks include a suite of performance indicators that includes data from a range of key agencies.